The latest update to this website was at 833am Tuesday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-It’s mostly clear here in Maui County early this morning, although with some streaky high cirrus clouds…with a low temperature of 52.5 degrees at my place.
+It’s mostly clear with hazy conditions early this morning, with a cold low temperature of 46 degrees at my place.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model